For Obama, Indian parade may be a bit too breathtaking

 But, judging by the smog cloaking the Indian capital on Thursday as motorcycle stunt men rehearsed for the Jan.
 26 event, the city's notorious air pollution could be a problem.

-The U.S. embassy denied media reports that the outdoor program for Obama's visit, his second after a trip in 2010, would be curtailed if the bad air persisted.
+The U.S. embassy denied media reports that the outdoor programme for Obama's visit, his second after a trip in 2010, would be curtailed if the bad air persisted.

 The embassy's monitoring station recorded an Air Quality Index reading of 252 on Thursday, making the city's air "very unhealthy", according to a scale devised by the Environmental Protection Agency.